Tybee Island, Georgia: Fort Screven historic district

-Fort Screven was first commissioned in 1898 and named for Brigadier General James Screven, a Revolutionary War hero killed in action near Midway, Georgia, in 1778.
+Fort Screven was first commissioned in 1898 and named for brigadier general James Screven, who was killed in action near Midway, Georgia, in 1778 during the American Revolutionary War.
 The fort served as a valuable part of coastal defense until it was decommissioned in 1947.
 Fort Screven is most notable for one of its former commanding officers, General of the Army George C. Marshall, later the architect of the Marshall Plan that helped rebuild Western Europe after World War II.
 Approximately 70 fort buildings still remain.
 The entire Fort Screven district was placed on the National Historic Register in 1982.
 One of the most important remaining structures is the Tybee Post Theater, constructed in 1930.
 It was one of Georgia's first theaters to have sound features and was the highlight of the fort's recreational activities.
 Other remaining buildings include the recently restored guard house, the bakery (now a private home), and barracks (now apartments).
 The ruins of the beach fortifications are also extant, and of the six original batteries, Battery Garland (built in 1899) is accessible to the public.
 Battery Garland houses the Tybee Museum.
 Another remaining area is Officer's Row, a group of original homes with a sweeping ocean view, one of which is now a bed and breakfast.